-Use this worksheet whenever you want to reframe a problem to make it tamer and more manageable.
-This worksheet will be available for download soon.
+Use this exercise whenever you want to reframe a problem to make it tamer and more manageable.

 This last worksheet will help you change your perspective on some of the most common situations you encounter or think about.
 It is based on the natural human tendency to finish the thought “What if…?” with negative situations or events.

 While we often veer toward the negative possibilities, there are usually an equal number of positive possibilities that we simply fail to recognize.
 The consequence of considering only negative outcomes is clearly not a happier and healthier you – a more balanced perspective will help you to approach life with a more positive and realistic attitude.

 The worksheet juxtaposes two columns with two separate ways of looking at the world: one negative, and one positive.

 On the left side, the column is labeled “Negative ‘What if…?’”

 On the right side, the column is labeled “Positive ‘What if…?’”